Falcoria/scanledger/README.md

 # ScanLedger

-ScanLedger is the backend database and API layer of the Falcoria system.
-It manages scanned IPs, ports, hostnames, and service checks, storing only actionable results (e.g., open ports).
+ScanLedger is a structured scan result database used as part of the Falcoria distributed scanning system.
+It stores information about discovered IPs, ports, services, and banners from Nmap and other tools.
+The database supports controlled import and merging of scan data using flexible import modes.

 ## Features